ifLabX/Awesome-LLM-Learning/README.md

 Build a solid knowledge base with systematic, university-level courses.

-### Theory & Practice Courses

 * [**Stanford CS224n: NLP with Deep Learning**](https://web.stanford.edu/class/cs224n/) - **Stanford University's flagship NLP course**.
 It comprehensively covers everything from traditional NLP to the latest Transformers and LLMs.
-* [**Microsoft - Generative AI for Beginners**](https://microsoft.github.io/generative-ai-for-beginners/) - **An official Microsoft course**.
-It includes 12 lessons and is a practical tutorial on Generative AI designed for beginners, using both Python and TypeScript.
 * [**LLMs from Scratch by Sebastian Raschka**](https://github.com/rasbt/LLMs-from-scratch/) - A course/book on building a large language model from scratch.
 It offers in-depth theoretical explanations and detailed code implementations, making it an excellent resource for understanding the underlying principles.
 * [**LLM Course by Maxime Labonne**](https://github.com/mlabonne/llm-course) - A GitHub-based, hands-on LLM course that provides a clear roadmap and numerous Colab notebooks.

-### DeepLearning.AI Short Course Series

-A series of free, concise courses from Andrew Ng's team and industry experts (OpenAI, LangChain, etc.), focused on quickly mastering specific skills.

-* [**DeepLearning.AI - Generative AI Courses**](https://www.deeplearning.ai/courses/generative-ai/) - The official list of courses, covering everything from "GenAI for Everyone" to Prompt Engineering, LangChain, Diffusion Models, and more.

 ## 🏢 Corporate Learning Hubs

 Get authoritative learning resources and best practices directly from the companies building these technologies.

-### Official Learning Portals
+### DeepLearning.AI Short Courses

+A collection of free, concise courses from Andrew Ng's team and industry experts (OpenAI, LangChain, etc.), focused on quickly mastering a specific skill.

+* [**Generative AI for Everyone**](https://www.deeplearning.ai/courses/generative-ai-for-everyone/) - A non-technical introduction to Generative AI, its potential, and its value proposition.
+* [**ChatGPT Prompt Engineering for Developers**](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - Learn prompt engineering best practices for application development.
+* [**LangChain for LLM Application Development**](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/) - Learn the fundamentals of the LangChain framework to build powerful applications.
+* [**LangChain: Chat with Your Data**](https://www.deeplearning.ai/short-courses/langchain-chat-with-your-data/) - Focused on building Retrieval-Augmented Generation (RAG) applications with LangChain.
+* [**Building Systems with the ChatGPT API**](https://www.deeplearning.ai/short-courses/building-systems-with-chatgpt/) - Learn how to chain multiple prompts together to build complex systems.
+* [**Finetuning Large Language Models**](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/) - Learn when to apply finetuning and how to do it effectively.
+* [**How Diffusion Models Work**](https://www.deeplearning.ai/short-courses/how-diffusion-models-work/) - A deep dive into the principles behind text-to-image models like Stable Diffusion.
+* [**Vector Databases: from Embeddings to Applications**](https://www.deeplearning.ai/short-courses/vector-databases-embeddings-applications/) - Learn the core concepts of vector databases and their application in semantic search and RAG.

+### Microsoft AI & LLM Resources

+Microsoft provides a wealth of structured courses, official documentation, and practical code samples through its Learn platform and GitHub organizations.

+* **Official Learning Paths & Documentation**:
+    * [**Microsoft Learn AI Hub**](https://learn.microsoft.com/en-us/ai/) - The central hub for all of Microsoft's AI learning resources, including documentation, tutorials, and certification paths for Azure AI and OpenAI services.
+    * [**Azure AI Fundamentals**](https://learn.microsoft.com/en-us/training/paths/get-started-with-artificial-intelligence-on-azure/) - The official learning path for the AI-900 certification, covering core AI and machine learning concepts on Azure.

+* **GitHub Repositories & Courses**:
+    * [**generative-ai-for-beginners**](https://github.com/microsoft/generative-ai-for-beginners) - A comprehensive, 18-lesson course on Generative AI, created by Microsoft developers.
+    * [**azure-search-openai-demo**](https://github.com/Azure-Samples/azure-search-openai-demo) - A premier reference implementation for the RAG pattern using Azure AI Search and Azure OpenAI.
+    * [**Semantic Kernel**](https://github.com/microsoft/semantic-kernel) - Microsoft's open-source LLM orchestration SDK, an alternative to LangChain, for building agents and planners.
+    * [**Microsoft/AI**](https://github.com/microsoft/AI) - A central index repository that categorizes and links to a large number of Microsoft's open-source AI samples and best practices.

+### Other Corporate Hubs

 * [**Google - Generative AI Learning Path**](https://www.cloudskillsboost.google/paths/118) - **Official Google Cloud learning path**.
-It offers a series of courses on Generative AI fundamentals, large language models, and the Google Cloud AI platform, serving as the starting point for learning Gemini and Vertex AI.
+It offers a series of courses on Generative AI fundamentals, large language models, and the Google Cloud AI platform.
-* [**Microsoft - AI Learning and Community Hub**](https://learn.microsoft.com/en-us/ai/) - **Microsoft Learn AI Center**.
-This hub consolidates all of Microsoft's AI learning resources, including documentation, tutorials, and learning paths, all closely tied to Azure AI and OpenAI services.
 * [**AWS - Generative AI Learning Plan for Developers**](https://explore.skillbuilder.aws/learn/public/learning_plan/view/1743/generative-ai-learning-plan-for-developers) - **AWS developer learning plan**.
 It includes 10 courses from beginner to advanced, designed to help developers learn to build and deploy generative AI applications on AWS.

-### GitHub Repos & Cookbooks

 * [**OpenAI Cookbook**](https://github.com/openai/openai-cookbook) - **Official OpenAI practice guide**.
 It provides numerous runnable code examples that demonstrate best practices for completing common tasks with the OpenAI API.
-A must-have for developers.
 * [**Meta Llama Cookbook**](https://github.com/meta-llama/llama-cookbook) - **Official Meta Llama hands-on guide**.
-Similar to the OpenAI Cookbook, this repo contains various code examples for inference, fine-tuning, and building RAG applications with Llama models.
+This repo contains various code examples for inference, fine-tuning, and building RAG applications with Llama models.
-* [**Microsoft AI on GitHub**](https://github.com/microsoft/AI) - **Microsoft AI samples overview**.
-An index repository that categorizes and links to a large number of open-source AI samples, reference architectures, and best practices from Microsoft.
-* [**AWS Samples on GitHub**](https://github.com/aws-samples?q=machine-learning) - **Official AWS code samples library**.
-This link directs to all machine learning-related projects within AWS's vast collection of samples, making it a treasure trove for finding practice code for specific scenarios.
-* [**PyTorch Tutorials & Examples**](https://github.com/pytorch/tutorials) - **Official PyTorch tutorials**.
-As one of the two major deep learning frameworks, PyTorch's official tutorials are fundamental for learning model building, training, and deployment.

 ## 🛠️ Emerging AI Tools & Platforms